josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏗️_what_counts_as_state_infrastructure.md

 The perimeter follows consequence.

+Map the function.

+Map the dependency.

+Map the roles.

+Record how deep the incident reached, what alternative capacity existed, and who absorbed continuity.

 And where the system is civilian:

 > Do not confuse strategic importance with loss of legal protection.

 ---

 ## 🌌 Constellations

-🏗️ 🚰 ⚡ 🏥 🏦 🕸️ ⚖️ — essential infrastructure; water; energy; health; banking; shared dependencies; civilian protection.
+🏗️ 🚰 ⚡ 🏥 🏦 🕸️ ⚖️ — essential infrastructure; water; energy; health; banking; shared dependencies; functional roles; civilian protection.

 ---

 ## ✨ Stardust

-state infrastructure, critical infrastructure, essential services, public contractors, water, energy, health, education, banking, transport, logistics, supply chains, telecommunications, government data, operational technology, industrial control systems, public function, civilian infrastructure, international humanitarian law
+state infrastructure, critical infrastructure, essential services, public contractors, water, energy, health, hospital facility systems, education, banking, transport, logistics, supply chains, telecommunications, government data, operational technology, industrial control systems, public function, dependency, substitutability, manual fallback, functional roles, commissioning, civilian infrastructure, international humanitarian law

 ---

 ## 🏮 Footer

 *🏗️ What Counts As State Infrastructure* is a living node of the **Polaris Protocol**.
 It defines the functional perimeter for incidents included in the *🇮🇷 Data Wars: IRGC Edition* timeline while keeping essential state function separate from lawful military targetability.

 > 📡 Cross-references: